RyanMcG/incise/README.md

     -m, --method           :serve   serve, once, or deploy -c, --config                    The path to an edn file acting as configuration for incise
+    -p, --port             5000     The port number to run the development server on.
+    --thread-count         4        The number of threads for the development server to use.
-    -i, --in-dir                    The directory to get source from -o, --out-dir                   The directory to put content into -u, --uri-root                  The path relative to the domain root where the generated site will be hosted.
+    -i, --in-dir                    The directory to get source from -o, --out-dir                   The directory to put content into -u, --uri-root                  The path relative to the domain root where the generated site will be hosted

 These options can be used to override their config counterparts.